Witch hazel

 In the 18th century, witch hazel was introduced to Europe, where it was quickly adopted by doctors and herbalists.
 It was used to treat a variety of ailments, including varicose veins, bruises, sunburn, and insect bites.

-Composition and main active compounds of Witch Hazel
+Composition and main active compounds of witch hazel

-Benefits of Witch Hazel on the body
+Benefits of Witch Hazel on the Body

 Venous tonic

 Witch hazel is rich in tannins, which give it astringent and vasoconstrictive properties.
-This means it can help tone veins and improve blood circulation.
+This means that it can help tone veins and improve blood circulation.
 By stimulating circulation, witch hazel can help reduce the symptoms of venous insufficiency, such as:

 Soothing